NiGhTTraX/mugshot/packages/mugshot/README.md

 ## Usage

-Mugshot doesn't aim to replace your testing framework.
-It aims to add visual testing capabilities to it.
-As such, you have full control over how you spin up browsers and how you control them.
-When you've reached the desired state (browser open, navigated to page, scrolled to element, hovered over tooltip, dropdown opened etc.) you can then use Mugshot to take a screenshot and compare it to your baseline.

 Since different Webdriver libraries have different API and semantics, you will most likely need a wrapper over it to pass it to Mugshot.

-Below is an example of using the [WebdriverIO](https://webdriver.io/) adapter:
+Here is an example of using the [WebdriverIO](https://webdriver.io/) adapter:

 ```typescript
 import Mugshot from 'mugshot';